 Monitoring software quality metrics offers several key advantages.

-• Better user experience: Tracing usability and performance metrics helps make sure that the software aligns with what users expect.
+• Better user experience: Tracing usability and performance metrics ensures the software aligns with user expectations.
 This results in enhancing the user experience.

 • Cost-effectiveness: Identifying and resolving issues early in development is more cost-effective than fixing bugs after the software has been released.